ValrynMilly/R20PLUS/README.md

 # R20PLUS
 ## An Intuitive online character sheet for Dungeons & Dragons 5th Edition!

 ### R20+ is a simple web-app where you can host all your character sheets from Dungeons & Dragons 5E.
 You can create, roll or edit your character without the need of pen and paper.
+This app was created in python 3, Flask, Flask-Bootstrap & many others.
+The program is hosted on Google Cloud Platform & automated in Jenkins.

-## Table of Contents
+# Table of Contents
-#### Navigate across Content
+## Navigate across Content
 - [Tutorial](#Tutorial)

 # Tutorial.